 In many cases of lyme disease treatment failure, we have to consider bartonella as a possibility due to the similar findings in symptoms.

 Treatment of bartonella in some cases is similar to lyme, with subsets of patients responding over many months of treatment.
 Partly the long duration of treatment is explained similarly to lyme, in which both infections have a very long division time of 22-24 hours.
 Further, the biofilm formation makes it difficult for antibiotic penetration, and even within the biofilm there is infection that is in different stages.
 As nutrients become more and more sparse deeper in the biofilm, the bartonella deeper in these lesions is much more dormant.

+The speaker’s approach at the conference did include antibiotic use though.
 It is not simply a matter of prescribing doxycycline or rifampin, as the skill set behind it in managing the nuances of treatment are important, especially appreciating the downstream effects such as hormone support that are necessary both because of the illness as well as because of certain medications.

 The speaker's experience has often been that a duration of 6 months is necessary once at the full dose of antibiotics.
 Often, clarithromycin, rifampin/rifabutin is used as well as medications for hormone support as needed.
 The speaker has not found as good results with the usual doxycycline / rifampin or rifampin / sulfa drug combinations.
 Hydrocortisone as the main adrenal support has been most important.

 Importantly, an inflammation of the eye called uveitis should be considered when using rifabutin.
 There has been literature published describing uveitis with the clarithromycin / rifabutin combination, as well as with bartonella infection itself.